 As a charity we exist to support older people to continue to live independently in their own homes and we make a significant contribution to community cohesion and development.
-We are actively involved with over 80 Statutory and Voluntary Sector organisations and we offer a weekly program of social inclusion and light impact exercise in 48 separate locations across the city.
+We are actively involved with many Statutory and Voluntary Sector organisations and we offer a weekly program of social inclusion and light impact exercise in 51 separate locations across the city.
 We are innovative and creative in introducing exciting new initiatives and activities.

-The Four Elements that make up Elder Tree Befriending
+The Five Elements that make up Elder Tree Befriending

 One to One Support

-Active Lives is a low impact programme of physical activity that is delivered in various locations across the city – the sessions also incorporate a ‘drop in’ element where our project workers provide advice, information and signposting across a wide range of issues.
+Active Lives is a preventative programme of physical activity which incorporates falls prevention that is delivered in various locations across the city.
+This includes: seated and standing exercise and movement classes, seated and mat based Pilates.
+Tai Chi sessions and a GP/Physiotherapist referred Strength & Balance programme.
+All sessions include time when our Project Workers can provide advice, information and signposting across a wide range of issues.